Need help with paying hospital bills after insurance? DoNotPay is at your service

 Asking for an extension date for your hospital bills might be the right solution for you

 When struggling with their hospital bills, many people ask for an extension date.
 Whether you like this idea or not, remember that it’s better to do this than to stop paying medical bills and let them pile up.
 If you’ve never been in a similar situation, you’re probably wondering how to ask for an extension date.
 Depending on what you find the most comfortable way to go about it, you can:

 - Ask for an extension date in person

 When it comes to writing an extension letter, it might be tricky to compose it the right way if you’re not experienced enough.
 Luckily, we have plenty of experience and DoNotPay can compose an extension letter for you.
 It can all be done sooner than you’d expect it to be.
 Here’s what the process looks like:

-- Start the app via the web browser or your iOS device
+- Start the app via the

 - Provide us with more in-depth information about your situation

 - Give us your personal information needed to include in the letter

 - Let DoNotPay generate a letter asking for an extension date for your hospital bill